-CSC104, Winter 2013 courSe LOG (SLOG)
+CSC165, Winter 2013 courSe LOG (SLOG)

 You will keep a log of your participation in this course.
 This is the place to record milestones you have achieved in the course, things you find difficult (and what steps you've taken to overcome the difficulty), your reaction to concepts presented in course material, and anything else you decide is relevant to your experience of the course.
-Keeping records is a skill you'll use in various forms in your life, and this semester you'll keep the record publicly.
+Keeping records is a skill you'll use in various forms in your life as a computer scientist, and this semester you'll keep the record publicly.
 SLOGs even have their own song.